NikolaiRadke/Noko/howto_compile/README.md

 in the beginning of the sketch into
 ```//#define def_radio 1           // Using Radio?```

 Now, the radio functions are commented out and disabled.

+###How to upload a precompiled hex-file
+First, select the hex-file of your choice in [howto_compile/precompiled](https://github.com/NikolaiRadke/NOKO/tree/master/howto_compile/precompiled).